5 Special Places in Literature: Enlightening Lighthouses

 Set in post-revolutionary times, James is a young man who dreams of building a lighthouse.
 The family saga continues in New Moon Rising and The Beloved Invader.

-Soon after I married, I bought this picture for our first apartment—it now hangs in the office where I write.
+Soon after I married, I bought this painting (above) for our first apartment—it now hangs in the office where I write.
 It was fun to recognize "my" painting on the cover of New Moon Rising, the second book in the St. Simons Trilogy.

-I hope you'll soon have a chance to sit with a view of the ocean and read a new lighthouse book.
+I hope you'll soon have a chance to sit with a view of the ocean and read a new or favorite lighthouse book.

 Linda is the author of Mystery Shores, a novel of secrets set on a remote lighthouse island.
 Linda lives with her husband in the beautiful Pacific Northwest where her novel takes place.